What is gamma exposure (GEX)?

 +

-A gamma squeeze happens when aggressive call buying forces market makers to buy the underlying to hedge.
-As price rises from their buying, more out-of-the-money calls come in range, requiring even more buying — a self-reinforcing cycle.
-GEX data shows the gamma buildup before the squeeze becomes obvious in price action.
+Aggressive call buying forces market makers to buy the underlying.
+As price rises, more OTM calls come in range — requiring even more buying.
+GEX data shows the buildup before it becomes obvious in price.

 How often does GEX Metrix update its data?